ghimiresunil/33-important-NLP-tasks-and-most-popular-nlp-library/README.md

 -  496 GitHub stars.
 - Rosetta is a privacy-preserving framework based on TensorFlow.
 It integrates with mainstream privacy-preserving computation technologies, including cryptography, federated learning, and trusted execution environment.
 Rosetta reuses the APIs of TensorFlow and allows the transfer of traditional TensorFlow codes into a privacy-preserving manner with minimal changes.
 - Currently updated.

+## Contribution
+Contributions are very welcome!
+Please submit a pull request on GitHub.